ta-web-paris/labs-twitter-clone/course/part1.md

 We will add the *New Tweet* feature to our application in two steps:

 1. Implementing the route and the view to show the *New Tweet* form
-2. Implemnting the route to receive the form post and create the tweet
+2. Implementing the route to receive the form post and create the tweet

 #### GET: New Tweet Form